Research Experience for Undergraduates (REU) Program Description

 Applications are encouraged from students who wish to learn to conduct research in a modern academic research laboratory under the guidance of experienced scientists and engineers and experiment in social computing and online collaboration.
 The REU program will expose students to the excitement and opportunities of a research career.
 This experience will provide excellent preparation for students interested in subsequently pursuing a Masters or Ph.D. degree.
 Although students from other years may apply, this opportunity is most fitting for a student at the end of the junior year of undergraduate studies.

-Each student will receive a fellowship stipend of $4500 and housing in the REU dorms (double occupancy) for the ten-week program.
-There is a $500 travel reimbursement limit and housing will also be provided.
+Each student will receive a fellowship stipend.
 Students will conduct research in an area matched to the interests expressed in the student’s application.
-Guidance and supervision of the research project will be provided by the faculty member as well as, in some cases, a postdoctoral fellow and/or advanced graduate student.
+Guidance and supervision of the research project will be provided by the faculty member as well as, in some cases, postdoctoral fellows and/or graduate students.

 Seminars specific to those participating in the REU program will be held weekly including seminars on graduate admissions and career opportunities in science, education, computer science and engineering.
 In addition, Social Computing Lab seminars and those held by Carnegie Mellon’s Human Computer Interaction Institute and Language Technologies Institute and will be open to the students, giving them exposure to a wide range of research in social computing.